liquid-rocketry-illinois/RCP-Host/RCP.md

 - Changed all floating point values to 32 bit signed integers, and adjusted scale of values to take advantage of integer range (ie millibars -> microbars, etc.)
 - Renamed "host" to "target", and "controller" to "host"
+- Large adjustment to format of data, and how things are addressed